-- No-estimates – This approach, proposed by Vasco Duarte, suggests that estimating is dysfunctional by nature, and that counting the number of stories that can be complete in a period of time is the best predictor of progress.
-A variation proposed by Yuval Yeret proposes using “Equivalent # of stories” at the feature level, and perhaps using this as well for unusually larger stories
+- No-estimates – This approach, proposed by Vasco Duarte, suggests that estimating is dysfunctional by nature and that counting the number of stories that can be completed in a period of time is the best predictor of progress.
+A variation proposed by Yuval Yeret proposes using an “Equivalent # of stories” at the feature level, and perhaps using this as well for unusually larger stories

 Okay, now let’s compare those:

 Definitely, this method is very common even pre-agile

 Story points is an abstract concept which is hard for some to